 Maud L. Rosenbaum (1978-1953).
 He and Maude's

 only child, Richard Eisendrath, became a pioneer in

 In the years after the fire

-Eisendrath become professor
+Eisendrath became a professor

 of surgery at the college of medicine, University of

-Illinois, attending surgeon at Cook County
+Illinois and attending surgeon at Cook County

 genito-urinary surgery at Rush Medical College and

 attending urologist at the Michael Reese and Chicago

 so Daniel could become a consulting urologist at the

 American hospital in Paris.
 He authored several

 Discrepancies and addendum